silentius-satoshi/ZapTok/README.md

 - **Video Playlists**: Curated collections and watch later functionality
 - **Content Moderation**: User-controlled muting and filtering options

-## Philosophy

-ZapTok believes in:
-- **Self sovereignty**: Users own their data, identity, and monetary interactions - no intermediaries, no gatekeepers
-- **Creator-first economy**: Tools and features that empower creators to monetize directly without middlemen taking a cut
-- **Interoperability**: Seamless integration with other Nostr apps and services for a unified user experience
-- **Open source**: Transparent, auditable code that the community can verify and improve
-- **Privacy by design**: Built-in privacy protections, not afterthoughts or add-ons
-- **Censorship resistance**: Decentralized architecture with no single point of failure or control

 ## Frequently Asked Questions